Methanol toxicity: Treatment

 Methanol poisoning can be treated with fomepizole or ethanol.
 Both drugs act to reduce the action of alcohol dehydrogenase on methanol by means of competitive inhibition.
 Ethanol, the active ingredient in alcoholic beverages, acts as a competitive inhibitor by more effectively binding and saturating the alcohol dehydrogenase enzyme in the liver, thus blocking the binding of methanol.
 Methanol is excreted by the kidneys without being converted into the toxic metabolites formaldehyde and formic acid.
-Alcohol dehydrogenase instead enzymatically converts ethanol to acetaldehyde, a less toxic organic molecule.
+Alcohol dehydrogenase instead enzymatically converts ethanol to acetaldehyde.
 Additional treatment may include sodium bicarbonate for metabolic acidosis, and hemodialysis or hemodiafiltration to remove methanol and formate from the blood.
 Folinic acid or folic acid is also administered to enhance the metabolism of formate.

 History

-There are cases of methanol resistance, such as that of Mike Malloy, whom someone tried and failed to poison with methanol in the early 1930s.
+There are cases of methanol resistance, such as that of Michael Malloy, whom a group of acquaintances tried and failed to poison with methanol in the early 1930s.

 In December 2016, 78 people died in Irkutsk, Russia, from methanol poisoning after ingesting a counterfeit body lotion that was primarily methanol rather than ethanol as labeled.
 The body lotion, before the event, had been used as a cheap substitute for vodka by the impoverished people in the region despite warnings on the lotion's bottles that it was not safe for drinking and long-standing problems with alcohol poisoning across the country.

 During the COVID-19 pandemic, Iranian media reported that nearly 300 people had died and over a thousand became ill due to methanol poisoning in the belief that drinking methanol could help with the disease.
 In the United States, the Food and Drug Administration discovered that several brands of hand sanitizer manufactured in Mexico during the pandemic contained methanol, and urged the public to avoid using the affected products.

-In November 2024, six foreign tourists, comprising two Australian teenagers, two Danish women, a British lawyer, and an American tourist, died of suspected methanol poisoning after consuming contaminated alcohol at the Nana Backpackers Hostel in Vang Vieng, Laos.
-The tragedy, which also hospitalized several others, prompted Laotian authorities to detain eight hostel staff members and launch an investigation into the source of the contamination.
-Governments, including Australia, updated travel advisories, warning citizens about the dangers of consuming local alcohol in Southeast Asia.
-The incident significantly affected Laos's tourism-dependent economy, as travelers canceled trips and raised concerns over safety standards in the country.
-Tourism, a critical sector for Laos, faced losses as international confidence waned, prompting calls for stricter regulations on alcohol production and improved enforcement to restore trust.

 In June 2025, 57 people were poisoned by tainted alcoholic beverages in Jordan.
 Nine people died from the incident.
 Jordanian Authorities arrested 12 individuals that are linked to the factory which manufactured the contaminated alcoholic beverages.
 All 12 were charged with murder and attempted murder.